Bluff Isn't Bluffing: 3 Southeastern Utah Sights That'll Have You Straight Flushed

 Make Bluff your headquarters for a high-stakes tour of the Utah quadrant of Four Corners.

 Wind and water spent millions of years sculpting Bluff, Utah.
-It was first settled by Native Americans who were later joined by Mormon pioneers, and now it’s the gateway to some of Utah’s most famous rock formations and viewpoints.
+It was first settled by Native Americans who were later joined by Latter-day Saint pioneers, and now it’s the gateway to some of Utah’s most famous rock formations and viewpoints.
 If its scenery looks like something you’d see in a movie, that’s because dozens have been filmed there — but it’s way better in person.

 Valley of the Gods